jeka-dev/jeka/docs/reference/api-project.md

 - `JkProject.packaging.resolveRuntimeDependenciesAsFiles()` to get the resolved classpath as a list of JAR files.

 The second option may be faster as it caches the results of previous invocations.

+**Display Dependency tree on the console**

+The dependency tree and the resulting classpath can be displayed on the console using:
+`JkProject.displayDependencyTree()` methods.

+**Change the Maven repository**

+By default, the dependencies are resolved using *Maven central* repository.

+We can change it programatically, by using `JkProject.dependencyResolver.setRepos()` method.

+#### Display generic info on a project

+We can display project info such as locations, source file count, version, moduleID, and more by displaying the result of the `JkProject.getInfo()` method.

+#### Build project

+Different phases of the build can be invoked using the following methods:

+- `JkProject.compilation.generateSources()`: Generates sources if any source generators are registered.
+- `JkProject.compilation.run()`: Runs the entire compilation process, including source generation and other registered compilation tasks.
+- `JkProject.testing.run()`: Compiles tests and runs them.
+This also includes production code compilation if it hasn't been done yet.
+- `JkProject.pack()`: Creates the main JAR and any additional JARs specifically configured.
+This includes running tests if they haven't been executed.

+In the next section, we'll detail the classes involved in the entire build process.

+## JkProjectCompilation class

+Handles the compilation tasks for a `JkProject`.
+This class is used for both production and test code compilation.
+It offers configuration methods for defining:

+- The locations of source files and compiled classes.
+- Dependencies required for compilation.
+- The compiler and compilation options.
+- Source code generators attached to the compilation task.
+- Additional `pre` and `post` actions tied to the compilation phase.
+- Interpolators for resource processing.